WeWork files confidential paperwork for IPO

 The coworking behemoth's parent company, The We Company, said Monday that it had submitted confidential paperwork with the US Securities and Exchange Commission to go public.

-WeWork, a New York-based company founded in 2010 by Adam Neumann and Miguel McKelvey, has made a name for itself as a global network of coworking spaces.
+The New York-based company was founded in 2010 as WeWork by Adam Neumann and Miguel McKelvey, and it has made a name for itself as a global network of coworking spaces.
 It is one of the most valuable privately-held companies in the US, raising billions of dollars in funding on its selling point of "community."
+SoftBank, the Japanese conglomerate that's been aggressively pumping money into Silicon Valley in recent years, is a major investor.

+"This company is ready to become next Alibaba," Masayoshi Son, founder and CEO of SoftBank, once said of WeWork, comparing it to his famous investment in the Chinese e-commerce giant.

+"I do not have an exact date or timeline to share with you, but I wanted you to know first that this process has started," Neumann said in an email to The We Company staff obtained by CNN Business.

+The company's footprint currently spans 100 cities in 27 countries, up from 65 cities across 18 countries in 2017.
+It had more than 400,000 members in 2018, up from 186,000 members the year prior.
+Enterprise companies such as Microsoft and Bank of America make up a growing portion of its memberships.

-The We Company has been sweeping up startups to bolster its offerings ahead of becoming a public company.
+Ahead of becoming a public company, We Company has been sweeping up startups to bolster its offerings.

 Earlier this month, WeWork acquired Managed by Q, the office-services management startup.
 The deal was for around $200 to $250 million, according to a source familiar with the matter.
 The company's largest acquisition to date is Naked Hub, a Chinese coworking startup.
 WeWork struck a deal to buy the company for about $400 million last April.